Light at the end of a coronavirus: 4 reasons to remain optimistic during a pandemic

 From all over the world, there are reports of mutual assistance and acts of mercy and altruism.

-In Britain, hundreds of thousands of people responded to the call to join the army of volunteers to help the National Health Service (NHS) - leaving far behind the desired number of the volunteer unit outlined by the authorities.
+In Britain, hundreds of thousands of people have responded to the call to join the army of volunteers to help the National Health Service (NHS) - far behind the authorities' desired number of this volunteer force.

-According to Stephen Powys, director of the NHS England, he is stunned by the “surge in altruism” in his call to help free medicine.
+Stephen Powis, director of the NHS England division, said he is stunned by the “surge of altruism” at the call for free medicine.

 Many chain cafes and restaurants that work only for take-away trade these days treat health workers with coffee and sandwiches for free.